merging two dictionaries, retaining the greatest value among

 if dict2[key] > merged[key] or key not in merged:

-The problem with this flipped ordering is that the given key may not
+The problem with this flipped ordering is that the given key may not exist in merged

 yet, thus dict2[key] > merged[key]

-will raise a
+will raise a KeyError

 .
-Using the original ordering, such a case would cause
+Using the original ordering, such a case would cause key not in merged

 to return True

-, and the overall expression
+, and the overall expression will return True

-without evaluating the second part of the
+without evaluating the second part of the expression (convince yourself that True or <whatever>

-always return False
+will always return True

 ).

-A Minor Optimization¶
+A Minor Optimization

 Supposing that your code makes heavy use of dictionary merging and that its performance is a bottleneck for the overall performance of your code, then there is a minor optimization that we can implement.

-Consider a case of extreme imbalance in the sizes of our dictionaries;
+Consider a case of extreme imbalance in the sizes of our dictionaries; suppose dict1

 is contains one key while dict2

-It would be preferable for our solution to manually iterate over the
+contains 10,000.
+It would be preferable for our solution to manually iterate over the smaller of these two dictionaries.
+We can easily accommodate this in our function by choosing merged

-to be the longer of the two dictionaries
+to be the longer of the two dictionaries and iterating over the other dictionary:

 def opt_merge_max_mappings(dict1, dict2):